 Lovers of walking and of the beauty of Exmoor

-For further details about the event please contact the fundraising team at North Devon Hospice on 01271 347206
+For further details about the event please contact the fundraising team at North Devon Hospice on 01271 347232.

-There is no registration fee for Exmoor Ramble, but we ask that each participant would kindly raise funds either by donation or sponsorship.
+We ask that each participant would kindly raise funds either by donation or sponsorship.
 If you would like you can get started straight away:

 Read Ivan's full story below, and see why we hope to make this year's Exmoor Ramble the biggest yet in his honour.....

 Ivan Huxtable's Fundraising Legacy